 Digital Object Identifier (DOI)

 Wu, Wenhui and Cooper, Robin L., "Physiological Recordings of High and Low Output NMJs on the Crayfish Leg Extensor Muscle" (2010).
 Biology Faculty Publications.
-Paper 81.
+81.